Bad takes #2. Evolution by “mutation pressure”

 The notion that mutation pressure can be a driving force in evolution is not new (6, 24–31), and the conditions that must be fulfilled if mutation is to alter the direction of evolution relative to adaptive expectations are readily derived.

 This is a sweeping claim about mutation and directionality!
 Yet, what follows is not a general model of effects of mutation on the direction of evolutionary change, but a model featuring fixations of deleterious alleles!
 That is, Lynch refers generally to mutational effects altering the “direction” of evolution, yet apparently, given his Manichean worldview, “direction” is just a matter of down vs up in fitness.
 And we just established that drift, not mutation, is the cause of deleterious fixations, which will happen even if there is no mutation bias (e.g., the disfavored codon will sometimes be fixed, even without any mutation bias).
-In the end, Lynch has presented correct mathematical results but bollixed the verbal description so badly that readers will be positively misled.
+In the end, Lynch has presented correct mathematical results, but framed these results in an incorrect way that can only lead to confusion.